codeninja-borislav/tracker/README.md

 # My tracker API Documentation

 ## Overview
+**This API was built using the following technologies:**
+- PHP 8.2
+- Laravel 10
+- MySQL
+- Docker

-This API provides services related to Bitcoin pricing and subscription management.
+It provides services related to Bitcoin pricing and subscription management.
 It is ideal for applications that require real-time financial data and user subscription functionalities.

 ## Authentication
 No authentication is required.
 This app has been made for testing purposes